Dewed02/Final-Project-CyberSecurity/README.md

 # Final-Project-CyberSecurity
 Final Project for COSC 4010 CyberSecurity, a simple banking website without a GUI.
-The security design that was used to guide development of the project was a slightly modified version of DREAD assement that was outlined on page 229-230.
-However, instead of using it for bug maintance it was used to decided the level of security that would be used to protect different assests within the program.
+The security design that was used to guide development of the project was a slightly modified version of DREAD assessment that was outlined on page 229-230.
+However, instead of using it for bug maintenance it was used to decide the level of security that would be used to protect different assets within the program.

 # Packages
 ***